DaanBroekhof/BestiaireDraftEnhancer/README.md

-# BestiaireDraftEnhancer
+# Bestiaire Draft Enhancer

-Enhances the deck-building features of draft.bestiaire.org with casting-cost sorting, easier selecting.
+A Google Chrome extension which enhances the deck-building features of draft.bestiaire.org with casting-cost sorting, easier selecting.
 Loads data from mtgjson.com.